Improve your health at the office!

 One study had participants practice yoga for 2 months.
 Researchers found that compared to the control group, the group that practiced yoga had lower cortisol levels.
 Cortisol is the stress hormone, and if your cortisol levels are too high, it can wreak havoc on your health.

-Additionally, the breathwork involved in chair yoga helps you cope and manage pain.
+Additionally, the breathwork involved in yoga helps you cope and manage pain.
 In fact, one meta-analysis of 17 studies found that yoga is particularly helpful for those suffering from fibromyalgia osteoporosis-related curvature of the spine.

 “Chair yoga also allows participants to stay in their normal work clothes, avoiding the time needed to change and, perhaps even more importantly, avoiding seeing your boss in lulu lemons.”